EhoodGoren/dictionary-client/README.md

 ![Home page](./screenshots/home_page.png)

-Use the search bar to search for a word!
+Use the search bar to search for a word.

 Searching for a word without any part of speech will result in one or more matching results, as such: